BouchardLab/ML_4_prec_prognosis/data/README.md

 ## Other files and subdirectories in this directory
 - `TRACKTBI_PILOT_FAKE.csv` - a comma-separated values file containing fake data in the same form as the original data.
 This was used for testing purposes
-- `ct` - this directory contains outputs from processing computed-tomography data collected as part of the TRACK-TBI pilot.